len-sla/JINA/README_RTL.md

 Of course if there would be some extra metadata to those pictures  finetunig could be done and level of confidence will be much higher. <b>

-Direction  taken by Han Xiao in my opinion has bright future.Especially coupled with microservices Strealite, Weaviate
+Direction  taken by Han Xiao in my opinion is very promisinge.Especially coupled with microservices Strealite, Weaviate and k8s

  ---
 ## 3. [Using TTS to generate voice comments as a wave/mp3 file where  input  is text file](https://github.com/len-sla/JINA/blob/main/tts-input_txt_file.ipynb).